Skip to content

 Zoho Projects CRM

-While Zoho Projects isn’t made specifically for general contractors, Zoho’s CRM tools are flexible enough to make your construction project management more organized and efficient.
+While Zoho Projects isn’t made specifically for the construction industry, Zoho CRM tools are flexible enough to make your construction project management more organized and efficient.

 Zoho Projects offers many views of your construction project timelines and tasks.
 For example, you can visualize project timelines, dependencies, and milestones using interactive Gantt charts, allowing contractors to plan and manage construction schedules effectively.